lragudo/queer-christian-64ba3/src/pages/lgbtq.md

           think your pronouns are obvious it’s similar to introducing your name when you are wearing a name tag.

-      - question: What lead you to realize and acc
+      - question: What lead you to realize and accept that you're queer?
         answer: |
           ## Personal Stories
       - question: What about "conversion therapy"?